 [Video] Spotting arms

-Before you load a massive amount of weight onto your back and try to squat, you should first have perfect squatting technique.
-A good way to make sure that you are using proper form while squatting is to do a few in front of a mirror and check all your squatting points for correct form.
+Before you load a massive amount of weight onto your back and try to squat, you should first have a perfect squatting technique.
+An excellent way to make sure that you are using proper form while squatting is to do a few in front of a mirror and check all your squatting points for correct form.

 With your chest up and your eyes looking straight ahead, hinge at the waist and the knees and lower your butt down and behind you.
 When your hips are a little below the knees, stop and return to standing position.

 Make sure not to arch your lower back during the squat and keep your weight in your heels, not your toes.
-Your quads should be engaged when you lower, your glutes should be engaged as you raise, and your core should be strong throughout.
+Your quads should be engaged when you lower, your glutes should be involved as you raise, and your core should be active throughout.

 This video will show the proper squatting technique:

 When first starting with the power rack, you don’t want to begin with too much weight.
 First, add on a little until you feel comfortable with your form, then you can build your squatting weight from there.

 A good starting weight for a squat is about half of your body weight.
 For example, a person weighing 160 pounds can begin squatting 80 pounds.
 A standard barbell weighs 45 pounds.
 To be squatting 80 pounds, you would need to add 17.5 pounds on each side of the barbell.